 The farm has been attractively developed for tourists with walking trails between the fields.
 Within the farm stands the Daio Shrine, which enshrines the spirit of an ancient local hero, Hachimen Daio, after which the farm has been named and who is considered the farm's protector.
 Nearby the shrine is also a small cave related to the local hero's legend.

 An idyllic scene of old-fashioned, wooden water wheels alongside the river can also be enjoyed from the walking trails.
 The water wheels were constructed here for the filming of Kurosawa Akira's "Dreams" in 1989 and have been left standing.
 From late April to late October the scenery can also be enjoyed from short tours on inflatable boats (about 20 minutes, 1200 yen).

 Last but not least, the farm features multiple shops and a restaurant.
 On sale is a wide variety of wasabi related products, including fresh wasabi, wasabi paste, wasabi flavored pickles and crackers, wasabi soba noodles, wasabi curry, wasabi sausages, wasabi dressing, wasabi beer, wasabi juice, wasabi soft cream and wasabi chocolate.

-Take the JR Oito Line from Matsumoto to Hotaka Station (30 minutes, 320 yen one way, 1-2 trains/hour), from where the wasabi farm can be reached in a ten minute taxi ride (approx. 1300 yen one way).
-On weekends and holidays from mid April through October, there is a loop bus for tourists that connects Hotaka Station with the farm (10 minutes, 500 yen per ride or 800 yen for a 1-day pass).
+Take the JR Oito Line from Matsumoto to Hotaka Station (30 minutes, 330 yen one way, 1-2 trains/hour), from where the wasabi farm can be reached in a ten minute taxi ride (approx. 1400 yen one way).
+On selected days from late April to early November, there is a loop bus for tourists that connects Hotaka Station with the farm (10 minutes, 600 yen per ride or 1000 yen for a 1-day pass).
 Outside of winter, rental bicycles are another alternative to consider.